gallarda/mqtt5/README.md

 Use `docker-compose up` to start NGINX and the EMQX MQTT Broker

 Self signed TLS and mTLS certificates are automatically generated in the *mtls* folder.
 The `mosquitto` MQTT clients are also installed in the nginx "proxy" container.
-Use `docker exec` to get a shell inside the `mqtt5-proxy-1` container and `cd` into the `/mtls` folder and you will find two shell scripts to make test MQTT connections.
-On your host, the mTLS certificates are available in the *mtls* folder for using native MQTT clients like *MQTTx.*
+Use `docker exec` to get a shell inside the `mqtt5-proxy-1` container, `cd` into the `/mtls` folder and you will find two shell scripts to make test MQTT connections.
+The `test.sh` script makes a mTLS connection while the `test1883.sh` script connects to port 1883 without encryption.
+On your host, the mTLS certificates are available in the *mtls* folder for using native MQTT clients like [MQTT X](https://mqttx.app/).

 The following ports will be mapped to localhost on your Docker host: